Minister without portfolio: Norway

 From 2009 to 2013 Karl Eirik Schjøtt-Pedersen (Labour) was a Minister without Portfolio and Chief of Staff in the Prime Ministers Office, where his job was to co-ordinate within government.

 Philippines

 During the Japanese Occupation of the Philippines, then-Senate President Manuel Roxas was appointed minister without portfolio by the Japanese Government.

+Poland

+In Poland, the term is used for a minister who is a member of the Council of Ministers but does not head a government department and is not supported by a ministry.
+A minister without portfolio performs tasks determined by the prime minister.
+Since the enactment of the 1997 Constitution, this option has been provided for in Article 149(1).

 Portugal

 Following the Carnation Revolution, several politicians were made ministers without portfolio: